 Control of Decision Making

-Decision making is usually done by a small group of identified leaders and committees of the presbytery rather than by a wide and participatory gathering.
+Decision making is usually done by a small group of identified leaders and committees of the Presbytery rather than by a wide and participatory gathering.
 It is hard to bring new business to the floor of a presbytery meeting, and hard to move new ideas through committees especially if one is not already a well-known committee member.
 The process is obscure and difficult and does not tend toward consensus.
 We experiment with ways to “break up” the formidable process, but power remains lodged in the hands of a few who can wield an unwieldy system.
 The current system, 175 years old with only slight adaptation, exhibits many of the identified characteristics of white supremacy institutions: paternalism, binary thinking, power hoarding, worship of the written word, fear of conflict and the right to comfort.

 47% of all survey-takers agreed that “it is hard to understand how to do business in the presbytery.”
 This is a significant near majority.
 Those who took the survey in Spanish or Korean agreed more strongly, at 63% and 83%, respectively.
 Those who are affiliated with predominantly Black worshiping communities also agreed strongly at 65%.
 Those who identified as belonging to an immigrant worshiping community agreed even more strongly at 80%.
 It was interesting to see that teaching elders (59%) versus ruling elders (44%) are more likely to find it hard to do business in the presbytery, despite their higher levels of formal training in polity.
 One might hope that one’s pastor could teach the ruling elders, but unfortunately even teaching elders are at a loss here.
 We might extrapolate that even to those who have received training and/or have done business in other presbyteries, this presbytery remains difficult to understand.

-The result is that the presbytery’s work benefits some more than others.
-Only 34% of respondents agreed that the presbytery “makes decisions to help all worshiping communities thrive.”
+The result is that our presbytery’s work benefits some more than others.
+Only 34% of respondents agreed that our presbytery “makes decisions to help all worshiping communities thrive.”
 It is quite significant that this question did not get a more favorable response.
 44% of respondents did not know how to answer this question, and it is significant that 52% of white respondents did not know how to answer this question (perhaps evidence of white privilege or insularity allowing one to ignore other communities’ wellbeing.)
-41% of Black and 50% of multiracial respondents agreed that the presbytery has made decisions that negatively affected their worshipping community.
+41% of Black and 50% of multiracial respondents agreed that the Presbytery has made decisions that negatively affected their worshipping community.
 In contrast, only 14% of white respondents agreed.

-The presbytery tends to see congregations as investments, acting as a business rather than a community of siblings in Christ.
+The Presbytery tends to see congregations as investments, acting as a business rather than a community of siblings in Christ.
 Some see an attitude of judgment as if BIPOC worshiping communities are “risky investments.”
-It is as if the BIPOC worshiping communities are calling the presbytery to spend money quickly and unwisely, whereas white-dominant churches are “good investments,” spending more cautiously.
+It is as if the BIPOC worshiping communities are calling the Presbytery to spend money quickly and unwisely, whereas white-dominant churches are “good investments,” spending more cautiously.

-A BIPOC elder shared an experience from their congregation, saying it felt like when they had a BIPOC senior pastor their congregation wasn’t seen or heard by the presbytery.
-But when they had a white senior pastor, even though it was that pastor’s first call, something changed and the presbytery started to listen to us.
+A BIPOC elder shared an experience from their congregation, saying it felt like when they had a BIPOC senior pastor their congregation wasn’t seen or heard by the Presbytery.
+But when they had a white senior pastor, even though it was that pastor’s first call, something changed and the Presbytery started to listen to them.

 Rigidity